This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Even using diagnostic techniques to image the chest and lungs can be faulty.
 Finding abnormal tissue or fluid in the lungs or pleura is not indicative of mesothelioma.
-Biopsies used to examine suspicious cells under a microscope can also be wrong.
+Biopsies used to examine suspicious cells under a microscope can also be misinterpreted.
 It is difficult to distinguish between cancer cells that came from the mesothelium and those that came from other parts of the body.

 The miRview Meso Test

-The sensitivity of the test has been found to be 100 percent, while the specificity is 94 percent, representing better accuracy than any other test for mesothelioma.
+The sensitivity of the test has been found to be 100 percent, while the specificity is 94 percent; better accuracy than any other test for mesothelioma.
 The test only requires that a doctor perform a biopsy to get a sample of tissue.
 Usually a needle biopsy is sufficient.
 The sample can then be tested with the miRview meso test to get results.

 The miRview meso test is fairly new.
 It has so far largely been used in legal cases in which former employees are suing their employer over asbestos exposure that may have caused mesothelioma.
 These cases have been complicated by the fact that it is so difficult to distinguish between mesothelioma caused by asbestos exposure and lung cancer from other causes.
-If a simple test can confirm or deny asbestos-caused mesothelioma, it can result in fair outcomes for lawsuits.
+If a simple test can confirm or deny asbestos-caused mesothelioma, it can result in fairer outcomes for lawsuits.

 The miRview tests, including miRview meso, were developed by a company called Rosetta Genomics.
 It has focused on microRNA technology, using biomarkers first discovered in the 1990s.
 It took years to discover that they can be used as biomarkers for disease.
 Rosetta has so far discovered hundreds of unique segments of microRNA that can be used to diagnose a number of different types of cancer.